edumco/jenkins-examples/docs/plugins-installation.md

 ## Build tools

 For every program language there is a a Jenkins plugin that can facilitate your build project.
-But with the Docker instegration you probabily wont need any pluguin.
+But with the Docker integration you probably wont need any plugin.